berkiyo/dotfiles/README.md

 ## Extensions, Themes, Tweaks, etc

 After hunting around for a nice Adwaita replacement, I have settled on [Adementary](https://github.com/hrdwrrsk/adementary-theme).
-For the icons, I am currently using [La Capitaine](https://github.com/keeferrourke/la-capitaine-icon-theme).
+For the icons, I am currently using [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).

 As for extensions, I only use three at the moment.